OPERATIONS

 Partnerships:

 Since opening in October 2018, SLD has experimented with other opportunities to address food insecurity such as Food Drop @ the Campus Center Courtyard in partnership with Hawaii Health and Harm Reduction Center and the Hawaii FoodBank (pre-Covid).
-This event went on hiatus during COVID.
-We hope to restart the Food Drop in Spring 2023.
+This event went on hiatus during COVID, and was restarted in the Spring of 2023.

-We are very thankful for the generosity of these agencies and communities for supporting UHM students.
-There is an abundance of aloha in our community.
+We are very thankful for the generosity of these agencies and donors throughout our campus and larger communities for supporting UHM students.
+There is an abundance of aloha for UHM students in need.

 For More Information